oceanprotocol-archive/OEPs/1/README.md

 1. The project SHALL use the Apache 2 license.
 1. All contributions to the project source code ("patches") SHALL use the same license as the project.
-1. A new contributor contributing a patch MUST agree to a Contributor License Agreement (CLA) before their patch can be merged.
-1. Each Contributor SHALL be responsible for identifying themselves in the project Contributor list.
+1. Before a patch from an external contributor can be merged, the external contributor MUST do the steps listed on the page [https://docs.oceanprotocol.com/concepts/legal-reqs/](https://docs.oceanprotocol.com/concepts/legal-reqs/).
+That page also explains how to determine if a contributor is an external contributor.

 ### 2.3.
 Patch Requirements